Simpson Writing Center

 Technology needs: Projector and laptop hookup

-About: Prepping for a conference?
-Have a presentation in class?
-Need to share your internship experience with your bosses?
-This presentation covers the basics of visual design, visual aid usability rules, and tasteful PowerPoint style tips.
+About: Prepping for a class presentation?
+Need to share your presentation at the Research and Creativity Symposium?
+This presentation covers the basics of visual design, visual aid usability rules, and tasteful tips to make your PowerPoint presentations visually appealing and effective.

 Technology needs: Projector and laptop hookup